 Cons

-Why we chose Bitrix24
+Why I chose LiveAgent

 Overall Score

-Pricing
+Pricing and usability

 Pros